 Consult an Experienced Dog Bite Lawyer in North Carolina or South Carolina

-The law concerning dog bite injuries is complex, but a knowledgeable attorney can provide answers and explanations for any questions that you may have.
-At Grimes Teich Anderson LLP, our personal injury and wrongful death lawyers bring experience and sensitivity to the legal process, guiding our clients through important decisions.
-Our North Carolina and South Carolina dog bite attorneys can assist residents of Franklin, Rutherfordton, Asheville, Waynesville, and Spruce Pine, North Carolina and Greenville, Spartanburg and Gaffney, South Carolina and many other communities in the Carolinas.
-To schedule a free appointment to discuss your potential injury case, call 800-533-6845 or contact us online.
+The law concerning dog bite injuries is complicated.
+However, a knowledgeable attorney can provide answers and explanations for any questions that you may have.
+At Grimes Teich Anderson, our personal injury and wrongful death lawyers bring experience and sensitivity to the legal process, guiding our clients through important decisions.
+To schedule a free consultation to discuss your potential injury case, call (800) 533-6845 or contact us online.